-All requests for purchases must be submitted to the Purchasing Manager on an official district purchase order (PO) form with the appropriate approval signatures.
+All requests for purchases must be submitted in Skyward prior to a purchase.
 No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
 Contact the Purchasing Manager for additional information on purchasing procedures.